 Based on rsync

-Students should also check useful infos on
+Students should also check useful instructions on how

-how to produce good pdf with LaTeX,
+to produce good hypertextual pdf and how

-Errors in Technical Writing.
+Errors in Technical Writing also helps.

 fix LaTeX accents according to Italian spelling rules